TeiaLabs/cacheia/core/README.md

 Cacheia mainly exposes one interface to interact with all backends and some custom exceptions:

 -   Cacheia: The main interface to interact with all backends.
--   InvalidBackendName: Exception raised when an invalid backend name is passed to any methods of Cacheia.
--   InvalidExpireRange: Exception raised when an invalid expire range is passed as filter to bulk operations such as flush_some and get_all.
+-   InvalidSettings: Exception raised when an invalid settings class type is passed to `Cacheia.setup` method.
 -   KeyAlreadyExists: Exception raised when a key already exists in the cache and the user tries to set it again.
+-   decorator: Module that exposes a decorator to cache function calls.

 ## Examples